 1) Find out the fabric type

 When it comes to shrinking, not all fabric is created equal.
 If you want to shrink some new clothes, check the label to find out what it’s made of before you buy it.
-Some fabrics, like rayon, cotton or linen, shrink more readily than synthetics like nylon or polyester.
+You may be wondering: does rayon shrink?
+Fabrics like rayon, linen, shrink more readily than synthetics like nylon or polyester.

 Before you start shrinking, make sure that the label doesn’t say “pre-shrunk” or something similar.
 Avoiding such fabrics saves time, money and frustration.

 2) Choose the right technique to shrink

 If you would like to know how to shrink a shirt, you may be surprised to find that there are multiple techniques for achieving the same task.
 That’s because different fabrics shrink under different conditions – sometimes with disastrous results.

 For example, while a cotton t-shirt may shrink moderately in the washing machine, a wool sweater may become too small to wear or turn into a solid piece of felted fabric!
 Before you shrink your clothes, make sure that you’re using the proper technique to ensure the results you want.

 Is there a universal rule for how to shrink your clothes?
 In a way, yes.
 Though every type of fabric behaves differently, heat will shrink most, if not all, fabric types.
 For example, both cotton shirts and denim jeans will shrink more in a warm or hot wash, followed by a high heat drying cycle.

 Steam heat will effectively shrink wool clothes, and some fabrics will even shrink when soaked for long periods in warm water.
 Agitation can also help, but keep in mind that this may not be suitable for all fabrics.